-Discover the 25 shortlisted regional French markets and vote for your favourite one in the Votre Plus Beau Marché competition in France
+Discover the 25 shortlisted regional French markets and find out which market won the Votre Plus Beau Marché competition in France

 Launched by TF1 news anchor Jean-Pierre Pernaut, Le Plus Beau Marché de France aims to crown France’s best market.
 The contest is run in partnership with local newspapers who asked their readers to vote for their favourite regional market with the #VotrePlusBeauMarché campaign.
 This first phase of voting gathered around 400,000 votes and resulted in a shortlist of 25 markets battling to be elected the best market in France.

 After several months of voting the winner was announced in early May – the charming market in Sanary-sur-Mer in Var.
 Read on to find out more about the Sanary-sur-Mer market and the other 24 markets that made the shortlist and let us know your personal favourite.

 Twice a week the pretty southern town of Uzès holds a colourful market under the arcades of the elegant Place aux Herbes (pictured above).
 If the stacks of olives, platters of goat’s cheese and pots of Uzès’ famous honey aren’t enough to tempt you, the busy market is the perfect place to enjoy an atmospheric morning in the south of France.